 The NH Transfer Connections Program streamlines the transfer process between schools in the Community College System of NH (CCSNH) and schools in the University System of NH (USNH).
-Requirements for participants are outlined at <a href="https://nhth.ncb.nlm.ncb.
+Requirements for participants are outlined at nhtransfer.org/connections-program; additional information can also be obtained from MCC's Career/Transfer Services.